AmitGross/Genetic-Algorithms-Machine-Learning/README.md

 additionally a mutant might occout in indeviduals.

-controlling the factors of the mutation rates and amount or length of sections of vectors to exchange would impact the learning and behaviour of the agents.
+controlling the factors of the mutation rates and **amount or length of sections of vectors to exchange** would impact the learning and behaviour of the agents.
+**  that is if two agents can exchane thier v4-v8 with one another or v4-v500, Also they may do many  of those exchanges or few  **

 Also changing some of the factors could change the behaviour, such as multiple food sources.